thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ## Device specific Attribute types

-All attributes may be used in [Rule Engine](/docs/user-guide/rule-engine) components: filters, processors and actions.
+All attributes may be used in [Rule Engine](/docs/user-guide/rule-engine) components: filters, processors, and actions.
-This guide provides overview of the features listed above and some useful links to get more details.
+This guide provides the overview of the features listed above and some useful links to get more details.

 Device specific attributes are separated into two main groups:

  - **client-side** - attributes are reported and managed by the device application.
-   For example: current software/firmware version, hardware specification, etc.
+   For example current software/firmware version, hardware specification, etc.

    {:refdef: style="text-align: center;"}
    ![image](/images/user-guide/client-side-attributes.svg)
    {: refdef}

  - **shared** - attributes are reported and managed by the server-side application.
 Visible to the device application.
-   For example: customer subscription plan, target software/firmware version.
+   For example customer subscription plan, target software/firmware version.

    {:refdef: style="text-align: center;"}
    ![image](/images/user-guide/shared-attributes.svg)